nordicneurolab/vshd-psychtoolbox-example/README.md

 ## Real 3D Example 2

 "VSHD_example3D_2.m" shows different 3D objects floating and rotating in space.
 The objects lie at different positions and depths.
 The camera position moves side to side to enhance the 3D effect.
-The 3D grapics are rendered as in "Real 3D Example 1".
+The 3D graphics are rendered as in "Real 3D Example 1".